-We concluded that Robbins' calendar year 2009 expenditures of MEDF receipts appeared to comply with statutory guidelines.
+We concluded that Robbins' calendar year 2010 expenditures of MEDF receipts appeared to comply with statutory guidelines.

 The Act also lists specific purposes for which the MEDF distributions cannot be used.
-Based on our review of documentation provided by the Village of Robbins, we concluded that Robbins' calendar year 2009 expenditures of MEDF receipts appeared to be consistent with Public Utilities Act requirements.
-Specific disbursements were made for employee payroll; employee insurance expenses; purchase and repair of Village vehicles; and other general Village expenses.
-Digest Exhibit 2 summarizes the amount and purpose for Robbins' cash disbursements from the Municipal Economic Development Fund receipts during calendar year 2009.
+Based on our review of documentation provided by the Village of Robbins, we concluded that Robbins' calendar year 2010 expenditures of MEDF receipts appeared to be consistent with Public Utilities Act requirements.
+Specific disbursements were made for employee payroll; employee insurance expenses; purchase and repair of Village vehicles; repairs to Village property; and other general Village expenses.
+Digest Exhibit 2 summarizes the amount and purpose for Robbins' cash disbursements from the Municipal Economic Development Fund receipts during calendar year 2010.

-Digest Exhibit 2 VILLAGE OF ROBBINS' DISBURSEMENT OF MUNICIPAL ECONOMIC DEVELOPMENT FUNDS (Calendar Year 2009)
+Digest Exhibit 2 VILLAGE OF ROBBINS' DISBURSEMENT OF MUNICIPAL ECONOMIC DEVELOPMENT FUNDS (Calendar Year 2010)

 Amount Purpose

-\$293,967 Village employee payroll expenses
+\$281,459 Village employee payroll expenses

-\$51,124 Village employee insurance and
+\$77,919 Village employee insurance and

 retirement expenses

-\$20,000 Waste removal/hauling

-\$12,591 General Village expenses
+\$15,660 General Village expenses

+\$5,000 Audit expenses

+\$2,800 Street Improvements

-\$2,777 Purchase, repair, and maintenance of Village vehicles
+\$2,260 Repair and maintenance of Village vehicles

-\$186 Repairs to Village property
+\$1,050 Repairs to Village property

-\$380,646 Total Disbursements
+\$386,149 Total Disbursements

 Note: Figures rounded to nearest dollar.
 Totals may

-Note: Figures rounded to nearest dollar.
-Totals may not add due to rounding.
+not add due to rounding.
 Source: Village of Robbins.

-In April 2007, Robbins officials deposited \$1.6 million in grant funds it received from the Department of Commerce and Economic Opportunity into its MEDF account, resulting in a commingling of the funds for approximately one month.
+In April 2007, Robbins officials deposited \$1.6 million in

+grant funds it received from the Department of Commerce and Economic Opportunity into its MEDF account, resulting in a commingling of the funds for approximately one month.
 The Public Utilities Act requires that MEDF monies be held in a "separate account."
 When the grant monies were removed from the Village's MEDF account, Village officials did not properly allocate and transfer the amount of interest earned on the grant monies out of the MEDF account.
-As of August 2010, Village officials still had not calculated the interest earned on the grant funds and transferred it to the proper account.
+As of October 2011, Village officials still had not calculated the interest earned on the grant funds and transferred it to the proper account.
+We recommended that Village officials calculate the amount of interest earned by the grant funds and transfer that amount to the proper fund.